SeunghyunParkk/RAPID/README.md

 ## Introduction

-This project focuses on collecting data from various online sources, applying specific criteria to identify harmful drug adulterants, and building an alert system through a dashboard named RAPID (Real-time Alert Platform for Informed Decisions).
-RAPID implements clear criteria to identify and alert about illicit drug batches, significantly improving public health outcomes.
-This data-driven approach enhances healthcare system preparedness, enables more effective resource allocation, and facilitates evidence-based policy development.
-It also lays the foundation for robust research by offering insights into illicit drug trends.
+This project involves collecting drug test data from various online sources, transforming it, and applying criteria to identify harmful drug adulterants.
+The resulting alerts are displayed through a dashboard named RAPID (Real-time Alert Platform for Informed Decisions).
+RAPID aims to enhance public health by providing real-time alerts about potentially dangerous drug batches.
+This data-driven approach improves healthcare system preparedness, optimizes resource allocation, supports evidence-based policy development, and offers valuable insights into illicit drug trends for robust research.
+Data collection and transformation were done using Python, and the dashboard was created with Google Looker Studio.

 ## Installation